rcy0228/azure-spring-cloud-training/07-build-a-spring-boot-microservice-using-mysql/README.md

     - Create a MySQL firewall rule to allow connections from Azure Services.
 This will enable connections from Azure Spring Cloud.
     - Create a MySQL database.

-3. Run the following commands in Git Bash.
+3. Run the following commands in **Git Bash**.
 Make sure you are logged in to your Azure account.
 If not log in using `az login`.

 ```bash
 # Obtain the info on the MYSQL server in our resource group: